BBN-Q/libaps2/doc/api-reference.rst

 `APS2_STATUS initAPS(const char* deviceIP, int force)`

-	This method initializes the APS2 at the given IP address, which synchronizes and calibrates the DAC clock timing.
+	This method initializes the APS2 at the given IP address.
+This involves synchronizing and calibrating the DAC clock timing and setting up the cache-controller.
 If `force` = 0, the driver will attempt to determine if this procedure has already been run and return immediately.
 To force the driver to run the initialization procedure, call with `force` = 1.

 `APS2_STATUS get_firmware_version(const char* deviceIP, uint32_t* version)`